 Last month we detailed what flood insurance is, what it covers and who needs it.
-In this final installment of our two-part series, we explain the price tag associated with this type of insurance, how this coverage works and compare the different kinds of flood insurance.
+In this final installment of our two-part series, we explain the price tag associated with this type of insurance, how this coverage works and how the different kinds of flood insurance compare.

 The Cost